nsdeschenes/graphql-an-introduction-demo/README.md

 ```
 In [subscription.js](https://github.com/nslandolt/graphql-an-introduction-demo/blob/master/src/subscription.js)
 we use an `asyncIterator` to setup the subscription to listen on a certain channel defined in the
 [entry-point](#entrypoint-code).
-Whenever a mutation is ran it pushes the updated list to any user
+Whenever a mutation is ran it pushes the updated mailing list to any
-listening to the subscription.
+user currently listening to the subscription.

 ### Scalar Code
 ```js